haskin/event-signup/README.md

 This app is hosted on Heroku at this [link](https://event-signup-haskin.herokuapp.com).

 ## Quick Start

+### Docker App Image
+This application can be pulled from docter hub using the following command:
+>docker pull haskin/event-signup:app

+When using docker run, you most publish a host port to the container port 3030.
+>docker run -p [host_port]:3030 ...

+### Normal Setup (Non-Docker)

 In order to run the application you need to have a .env file with the properties:
 >MONGO_URI, DB_NAME